Quantis AI Trading

 How it's built

 No databases, no ORM, no in-memory state.
-Every memory file — strategy rulebook, trade ledger, daily research, weekly reviews — is a markdown file committed to a private GitHub repo.
+Every memory file — strategy rulebook, trade ledger, daily research, the atomic risk-state file, weekly reviews — is committed to a private GitHub repo.
 Every routine run is a fresh container that clones, decides, commits, exits.

 Claude Sonnet 4.6